jaburns/NintendoSpy/docs/tutorial-gamecube.md

 ![alt text](https://github.com/jeremyaburns/NintendoSpy/raw/master/docs/tutorial-images/gamecube_images/7-Tape_Up_Joints.jpg "")
 ![alt text](https://github.com/jeremyaburns/NintendoSpy/raw/master/docs/tutorial-images/gamecube_images/8-Tape_Up_Joints2.jpg "")
-Tape the joint *with electrical tape* to prevent any damage, shock, interference, etc. Use only electrical tape; anything else may not withstand the electricity and burn up.
+Tape the joint *with electrical tape* to prevent any damage, shock, interference, etc. Use only electrical tape; anything else may not withstand any electrical shock and burn up.

 ### Connect Your Setup

 ![alt text](https://github.com/jeremyaburns/NintendoSpy/raw/master/docs/tutorial-images/gamecube_images/9-Setup.jpg "")
 Your setup should then look something like this.
 The male end goes to the GameCube, the Female end attaches to your GameCube controller, and the spliced wire connects to the Arduino.

 (!)
 Make sure that your Arduino’s firmware is loaded and the GameCube line uncommented!

 ![alt text](https://github.com/jeremyaburns/NintendoSpy/raw/master/docs/tutorial-images/gamecube_images/10-Arduino.jpg "")
 Happy Streaming! :)